“Dr. Iyabo, how can you talk about happiness when you’re not married!?”

 So my answer began, and it was a layered one.
 “My happiness certainly doesn’t rely on the presence of a man in my life.
 Why would it?
 True happiness and peace comes from within.
 Why would I outsource my happiness to someone else, even my partner/husband?
 This is partly why I was inspired to write my book Permanent Happiness, to reveal to us how to be authentically happy.

-“None of the three steps states that happiness can only be achieved if you have a man in your life and/or you’re married.
+“None of the three steps I outline clearly in my book states that happiness can only be achieved if you have a man in your life and/or you’re married.
 And this is how, as women and as a society-slash-world, we confuse the girls and young ladies coming behind us with the notion that they amount to nothing and cannot find life fulfillment if they are not paired up with a man.
 And by the way, I’m in a relationship with a man, but I’m not one to post about my relationship online.
 I’m not attracted to women romantically.
 I’m not a lesbian.
 Not saying there’s anything wrong with lesbians, I must point out.”

 Obviously, these were not my exact words, as this part of the event was not recorded, but these were the layers I responded in.